 The author disagrees with Covenant Theologians in their interpretation of Scripture.
 The author does not accept the unbiblical definition of “church” given by Covenant Theologians: “The community of all true believers for all time” (Wayne Grudem, Systematic Theology (Grand Rapids, Michigan: Zondervan; Leicester, England: Inter-Varsity Press, 1994), pp. 859-863 (differences between dispensationalism and Covenant Theology), p.
 853 (the Covenant Theology definition of “Church”).
 See also the lessons which follow in this Section and in Section III.).

 The terms “dispensationalism” and “dispensational theology” identify a particular way by which one divides the word of truth.
 This simplifies discussion just as does the use of the word “trinity.”
 However, to determine whether any biblical teaching is correct, one must study the Bible.
-One can, for example, explain the fate of Israel, Gentile nations, and the church without being called a “dispensationalist;” but he is in fact a dispensationalist by definition if he divides the word of God.
+One can, for example, explain the fate of Israel, Gentile nations, and the church without being called a “dispensationalist;” but he is in fact a dispensationalist by definition if he literally interprets Scripture which, without reasonable argument, tells of various dispensations in God’s dealings with mankind.
 Unfortunately, there are some “dispensationalists” who partially or totally falsely divide biblical teaching.
-A believer must, however, be careful to “study to shew [himself] approved unto God, a workman that needeth not to be ashamed, rightly dividing the word of truth.”
+A believer must be careful to “study to shew [himself] approved unto God, a workman that needeth not to be ashamed, rightly dividing the word of truth.”

 - Hyper-dispensationalists divide the Word of God into too many small slices, thereby incorrectly expositing Scripture as to many issues and points.
 One example is offered here.
 Contrary to the teachings of some “dispensationalists,” all true believers in Christ after the fall, whether before or after His death and resurrection, are saved by repentance toward God and faith in the Lord Jesus Christ.